fractalqb/sllm/README.md

 ```

 The [logftm page](https://www.brandur.org/logfmt#human) itself states
-that the human readability of logftm is far from perferct and encourages
+that the human readability of logftm is far from perfect and encourages
-the approach to include a human readable message with every log line:
+the approach to include a human-readable message with every log line:

 ```
 time=2018-07-02T20:52:39 thread=main level=INFO module=sllm.Example ↩